Display-Lab/psdo/DICTIONARY.md

 "A relational information display whose display components relate some combination of dimensions: performer dimension, performance measure dimension, performance dimension, and time dimension" http://purl.obolibrary.org/obo/psdo#psdo_0000003
 ## performance trend
-the perception of the aggregate of comparisons over time http://purl.obolibrary.org/obo/psdo#psdo_0000028
+"the itergral of comparisons between multiple marks bearing the comparative element role, over time, indicating the general direction of movement" http://purl.obolibrary.org/obo/psdo#psdo_0000028
 ## performer dimension
-a represented dimension where the elements are about entities that have attributed performance data http://purl.obolibrary.org/obo/psdo#psdo_0000018
+a represented dimension where the attributes are about entities that have attributed performance data http://purl.obolibrary.org/obo/psdo#psdo_0000018
 ## position
 the quality of relation in which a thing stands with respect to another or others